 Differences between syncing files in SharePoint Server and SharePoint in Microsoft 365

 If your organization also uses the OneDrive sync app to sync files in Microsoft 365, here's what will be different for users who sync on-premises files.

 The OneDrive sync app creates the following folders on users' computers: OneDrive – Contoso (for syncing personal My Site files) Contoso (for syncing SharePoint team site files)

 In SharePoint in Microsoft 365, "Contoso" is the tenant name that has been set for the SharePoint in Microsoft 365 instance.
 In SharePoint on-premises, there is no tenant name associated to the instance of SharePoint.
-You can set the this with the "Specify SharePoint Server URL and organization name" group policy, or the sync app will use the first segment of your SharePoint URL.
+You can set this with the "Specify SharePoint Server URL and organization name" group policy, or the sync app will use the first segment of your SharePoint URL.